pdelporte/inline-edit/README.md

 ![Picture 12!](media/documentation/images/Picture12.png)

-To close and save the modification, click outside of the input field.
+To close and save the modification, click outside the input field.

 For a **number**: